Therapy with Shane

 As a therapist, I focus on building strong connections with clients, understanding their unique experiences, and collaborating with them to overcome social, emotional, and behavioural challenges.
 In order to help clients better understand difficult experiences and develop coping strategies, I incorporate their interests and strengths into the therapeutic process.

-As a therapist, I create an evidence-based, developmentally appropriate treatment plan with clients using Cognitive Behaviour Therapy (CBT).
+As a therapist, I create an evidence-based, developmentally appropriate treatment plan with clients using Cognitive Behaviour Therapy (CBT) and EMDR.
 A few of my research interests include biological function (sleep, diet, exercise), burnout, attention deficit hyperactivity disorder, autism spectrum disorders, behaviour problems, self-esteem and self-development, anxiety, and depression.
 The majority of my work is with children and adolescents, but I also enjoy working with adults across the lifespan.

 Shane’s Qualifications & Experience